stevekinney/stevekinney.net/src/routes/writing/description.md

-I write a lot of words, but most of them are for the [courses](/courses) that I teach.
+I write a lot of words, but most of them are for the [courses](/courses) that I teach or in some other pseudo-professional capacity.
 That said I've occasionally mustered up the will power and discipline to write a few words that I'm _not_ being paid for.
 This is a complete list.
-Apologies in advance.
+Please accept my apologies in advance.